ssmythe/learn_mandarin_chinese/README.md

 - Put the pinyin below the characters (paying attention to tone markers and spelling)
 - Put the English translation below the pinyin

-TIP: Translate the dialog often so you get familiar with full sentences and their construction.
+Tip: Translate the dialog often so you get familiar with full sentences and their construction.

 ### Deep Study the Grammar